-Field Seminar is a required course and attendance is mandatory.
+Field Seminar is a required course and attendance in mandatory.
 The purpose of Field Seminar is to provide an opportunity for students to apply classroom knowledge and evaluate the utility and limitations of the knowledge base through participation in the course and completion of the assignments while in Field Placement.
-The classroom portion of the field and the field placement itself must occur simultaneously.
+It is imperative that the classroom portion of field and the field placement itself occur simultaneously.
 Please be advised that all incomplete grades given for Field Seminar must be satisfied in the following manner:

 Fall Semester Field Hours and Assignments must be completed before the first day of class of the Spring Semester immediately following the semester for which the incomplete was granted.
-If not, the student will be allowed to satisfy the conditions of the incomplete in the Fall of the following academic year when the respective course is offered again.
-Please note 5460 is a prerequisite for 5461, 5461 is a prerequisite for 5462, and 5462 is a prerequisite for 5463.
-Students cannot be enrolled in field courses concurrently.
-Course requirements must be satisfied for each field course before beginning the next field course.
+If not, the student will be given the opportunity to satisfy the conditions of the incomplete in the Fall of the following academic year when the respective course is offered again.
+Please note 5460 is a prerequisite for 5461, 5461 is a prerequisite for 5462 and 5462 is a prerequisite for 5463.
+Students cannot be enrolled field courses concurrently.
+Course requirements must be satisfied for each field course prior to beginning the next field course.

 Spring Semester Field Hours and Assignments must be completed by June 30th of the month immediately following the semester for which the incomplete was granted.
-If not, the student will be allowed to satisfy the conditions of the incomplete in the Spring of the following academic year when the respective course is offered again.
+If not, the student will be given the opportunity to satisfy the conditions of the incomplete in the Spring of the following academic year when the respective course in offered again.

-This will allow the student to engage properly in the course and receive the required and adequate support while in Field Placement.
+This will allow the student to engage properly in the course and receive the required and adequate supports while in Field Placement.

 Liability insurance remains in effect as long as a student has received a grade of "Incomplete" and therefore is working to complete the required field hours.
-It is not necessary to complete the Approval to Extend Field Placement form in this situation.
+It is not necessary to complete the Approval to Extend Field Placement form in this situation